First Nations - Land Rights and Environmentalism in British Columbia

 Kwakiutl Band Councillor and Chief Rupert Wilson filmed the Kwakiutl protest on 12 February 2007 in Victoria (right).
 He states precisely and unequivocally what his people want for their lands and waters: "self government and exclusive rights."
 The Kwakiutl have a history of resistance beginning in 1836 when they forced the Hudson's Bay Company to accept their trading terms.
 After Fort Rupert was founded in 1849, they forced the Scottish coal miners to leave.
 When the Royal Navy destroyed Tsaxis in 1865, the Kwakiutl rebounded and rebuilt their village.
 They ousted the Catholic mission in 1868, followed by the Anglican mission in 1878.

-More recently, when a sub contractor of Macmillan Bloedel tried to log Wazilus (Deer Island) in 1987, the Kwakiutl stopped them, reclaimed the island and forced a logging moratorium.
-See subchapter: Kwakiutl.
+Kwakiutl More recently, when a sub contractor of Macmillan Bloedel tried to log Wazilus (Deer Island) in 1987, the Kwakiutl stopped them, reclaimed the island and forced a logging moratorium.
 Chief Rupert Wilson vows to stop the current government condoned attack on Kwakiutl Territory either by the court or by direct action.

 Chief Rupert Wilson, 12 February 2007.